 Ranked as the seventh best cycling city in America by Bicycle Magazine, Austin offers an abundance of fun trails, stocked shops, and eclectic communities devoted to cycling.
 Whether you're training for the Tour de France, scaling limestone walls on your new Trek, looking to start a fixie gang, or simply using your two-wheeler to commute, Austin is a good place to be.
+And thanks to MetroBikes, it's possible for anyone to ride.

 There's nothing quite like hitting the open trail on a bicycle.
 The cool wind blowing in your face, the exciting and visceral thrill of speed, the gentle bumps and jostles of terrain.
 The experience is transcendent, an arcane phenomenon no less difficult to understand than age-old philosophical problems.
 Like most skilled riders will tell you, biking offers much more than a fun time—it is a communion with Earth's surface.
 With just bike and body, you can explore our planet's geography and feel its subtle complexities and nuances in your tires.
 But enough with all this whacky Zen talk, let's get riding.
 Here are some of the best bike trails Austin has to offer.
+Note that you can not take e-bikes on trails.

 900 W Riverside Dr